 In Isfara, a town of 38,000 in a remote northeastern part of Tajikistan near the Kyrgyzstan border, our community based rehabilitation project is working with children with disabilities and their families.

-During this training when Nodira spoke to the Social Assistance workers, the head of their unit was also sitting in and listening.
-After he heard this mother speak up about her experiences, he was very encouraged, and said that it would be a good idea to organise a mothers’ seminar, in which other mothers of CWD would also hear this and learn from Nodira.
+During this training when Amina spoke to the Social Assistance workers, the head of their unit was also sitting in and listening.
+After he heard this mother speak up about her experiences, he was very encouraged, and said that it would be a good idea to organise a mothers’ seminar, in which other mothers of Children with Disabilities (CWD) would also hear this and learn from Amina.
 He was very positive about this idea, and we hope that this will be possible to organise soon.

 Amina too is positive about this idea and says: “I want other mothers to hear how exercises and teaching your child through activities has so much benefit.
 I myself was in their situation and didn’t believe it was possible.
 I too had wrong ideas, and have gone through this experience myself, so I know what it is like, and I want to share this with other mothers.
 I hope that other mothers will accept this advice from me, because they will see that I have walked this road myself.
 Many mothers think they don’t have time, but maybe if I tell them that I too have four children, lots of housework, elderly relatives to care for, orchards, fields and cows to tend, they will see that it is possible.
 Yes, it has sometimes been a struggle for me, but if you don’t invest with patience, you will not see the fruit.
 I want them to see that you must spend time with your child.
 I didn’t use to speak to my child because I thought she didn’t understand.
 Now I speak to her daily, during daily activities, for example as we are harvesting the apricots in the orchard, my daughter is there with us, observing and listening to us and interacting with us”.